 Try a demo of the encryption scheme here.

-Two person, Samantha and Victor, uses a digital signature when one of them, say Samantha, needs to send a digital signed piece of data, a document or message, to Victor and it's important that Victor know that it's from Samantha.
-The case could e.g. be that Samantha wants to send some money to her friend Carla through her bank where Victor work.
-Before Victor withdraw the money from Samantha's account, he needs to verify that the request of the transfer is from Samantha and not another person.
-If the signature scheme is insecure it would be possible for Samantha's adversary Eve to forge a signature on a message saying that Samantha wants to send some money to Eve and Victor will believe that the message is from Samantha.
+Two people, Samantha and Victor, use a digital signature when one of them—say, Samantha—needs to send a digitally signed piece of data, such as a document or message, to Victor, and it is important that Victor knows it is from Samantha.
+For example, Samantha might want to send money to her friend Carla through her bank, where Victor works.
+Before Victor withdraws the money from Samantha's account, he needs to verify that the transfer request is actually from Samantha and not from someone else.
+If the signature scheme is insecure, it would be possible for Samantha's adversary, Eve, to forge a signature on a message stating that Samantha wants to send money to Eve, and Victor would believe that the message is from Samantha.

-To sign a message \( m \) Samantha first computes the fingerprint \( \mathcal{H}(m) \) of the message with a public known hash function \( \mathcal{H} \) such that \( 1 \leq \mathcal{H}(m) \leq p-1 \).
-One property of the hash function is that given the same input, the hash function always return the same output.
-Another property is that the length (or size) of the input can be arbitrary long, but the output will have a fixed length.
-So, no matter how large the message Samantha wants to sign, the signing algorithm will be equally efficient because Samantha signs the fingerprint \( \mathcal{H}(m) \) instead of the message \( m \).
+To sign a message \( m \), Samantha first computes the fingerprint \( \mathcal{H}(m) \) of the message using a publicly known hash function \( \mathcal{H} \), such that \( 1 \leq \mathcal{H}(m) \leq p-1 \).
+A hash function always produces the same output for the same input, and its output has a fixed length regardless of the input size.
+This means that, no matter how large the message Samantha wants to sign, the signing algorithm remains efficient because Samantha signs the fingerprint \( \mathcal{H}(m) \) instead of the entire message \( m \).

 \( \eqalign{ V_{1} &= v^{\sigma_{1}} \cdot \sigma_{1}^{\sigma_{2}} \: mod \: p &&(v = g^{s} \: \mbox{and} \: \sigma_{1} = g^{e}) \\ &= (g^{s})^{\sigma_{1}} \cdot (g^{e})^{\sigma_{2}} \: mod \: p &&(\mbox{exponent rule}) \\ &= g^{s \cdot \sigma_{1}} \cdot g^{e \cdot \sigma_{2}} \: mod \: p &&(\mbox{exponent rule}) \\ &= g^{s \cdot \sigma_{1} + e \cdot \sigma_{2}} \: mod \: p &&(\sigma_{2} = (\mathcal{H}(m) - s \cdot \sigma_{1}) \cdot e^{-1}) \\ &= g^{s \cdot \sigma_{1} + e \cdot ((\mathcal{H}(m) - s \cdot \sigma_{1}) \cdot e^{-1})} \: mod \: p &&(e \cdot e^{-1} = 1) \\ &= g^{s \cdot \sigma_{1} + (\mathcal{H}(m) - s \cdot \sigma_{1})} \: mod \: p &&(s \cdot \sigma_{1} - s \cdot \sigma_{1} = 0) \\ &= g^{\mathcal{H}(m)} \: mod \: p &&(V_{2} = g^{\mathcal{H}(m)}) \\ &= V_{2} } \)